mageplaza/magento-2-security/README.md

-# Magento 2 Security Suite
+# Magento 2 Security by Mageplaza

 ## Overview
 Security issues for Magento have left a big question mark in the community of online stores.
 This problem is specially cared when Magento-based stores which own critical information and huge transactional volume can easily become ideal prey for blackhat hackers to attack.
 To help online stores prevent brutal break-ins, Mageplaza has developed the Security extension.